 |

 This is the maximum reproduction ratio, or magnification.
-Look for different listing styles, but they mean the
+This figure will represent the equivalent coverage of

-same, like 0.3x, which is about a third life size, also written as 1:3.
-Also shown on some specs pages (for example),
+also written as 1:3.
+Also shown on some specs pages (for example), 1:4, which is the same as 0.25x, (quarter life size),

-1:4, which is the same as 0.25x, (quarter life size), 1:1 for 1.0x (full life size), or 1:7.1, the same as 0.14x.
-Check
+1:1 for 1.0x (full life size), or 1:7.1, the same as 0.14x.
+Check this by dividing one by the following number to convert,

-this by dividing one by the following number to convert, like this; 1÷7.1=0.14.
+like this; 1÷7.1=0.14.
 Or to convert the other way; 1÷.14=7.1.
+The closer the number to 1.0, the larger

-The closer the number to 1.0, the larger the subject will be magnified.
+the subject will be magnified.

 |